 In the palace, women mostly kept high buns, whether concubines or courtesans.
 Other famous models are also very much, such as Jing Hong Ji (惊鸿髻), three-ring bun (三环髻), nine ring bun (九环髻), Fei Xian Ji (飞仙髻), Duo Ma Ji (堕马髻), etc.

 Details about the Duo Ma Ji: is a kind of bun hanging on one side of the hair.
 The general method of combing hair is to gather the hair into a knot, pull the knot into large vertebrae, knotted silk rope in the vertebrae, fall on the side of the head or the back of the head.

 Duo Ma Ji began in the Han Dynasty its style as riding a horse falling state.
 This is the most distinctive and historically most vital hairstyle of the time.
-Since the beginning of the Han Dynasty, until the Qing Dynasty also has, but the form of the generations slightly different, but the side and upside-down form remains unchanged.
+Since the beginning of the Han Dynasty, until the Qing Dynasty also has, the form of the generations is slightly different, but the side and upside-down form remains unchanged.

 Overall, in the Qin and Han dynasties, the flat bun was the more popular hairstyle for ordinary people, while other fashionable styles such as the high bun were mostly seen among the nobility.